JDaniloC/Individual-Copytrader/README.md

 [Simple Python 3 HTTP server for logging all GET and POST requests](https://gist.github.com/mdonkers/63e115cc0c79b4f6b8b3a6b797e485c7)

 [How to access Google Cloud Engine instance's IP address via browser](https://stackoverflow.com/questions/36758460/how-to-access-google-cloud-engine-instances-ip-address-via-browser/51437065#51437065)

+## Another solution
+Using the dontpad web site, the bot writes and read json texts of this free web site, not being necessary to use GCloud